Contact

 About Us

-The gallery Smolka Contemporary, founded in 2013, is located in the first district of Vienna in the immediate vicinity of the State Opera, the Albertina and the Dorotheum auction house – thus in the heart of the cultural life of the capital of Austria.
+The gallery Smolka Contemporary was founded in 2013 by Elisabeth Melichar and is located in the 1st district of Vienna in the immediate vicinity of the State Opera, the Albertina and the Dorotheum auction house – in other words, in the heart of the cultural life of the capital of Austria.